Secure a great future with a technology job.

-Managing information technology is a job with a lot of responsibilities, especially in bigger companies that oversee lots of data.
+Managing information technology is an important job with a lot of responsibilities, especially in larger companies that oversee lots of data, which is why it pays so well.
 For instance, you’ll need to keep hackers at bay and make sure computer systems don’t go down.
 In other words, you’re the person making the big decisions about your employer’s technology.

 Learn more about IT managers.

 An information security analyst is essentially a high-tech security guard.
 But instead of standing on your feet for hours on end and chasing the occasional thief, you’ll be protecting your employer’s information systems from hackers and cyberattacks.

 Unfortunately, malware, hacks and cyberattacks are more common than ever.
 Entire city governments occasionally find themselves at the mercy of cybercriminals who shut down computer systems until a ransom is paid.

 If you take on a job such as this, you might work for a government office, health care organization, bank, retail corporation or any company that depends on keeping its information systems safe from cyberattacks.

 Learn more about information security analysts.